 5.1.2 Security threats

-Editor’s Note: the feasibility of the denial of service (i.e. caused by false user-plane data or control-plane data) is FFS.

-Editor’s Note: whether the availability issue is a security threat is FFS.

-Editor’s Note: whether there are more security threats is FFS.

-Editor’s note: The risk of resource depletion of 3GPP system due to UE's incomplete AKA procedure is dependent on agreed architecture solution direction of S&F KI in SA2.

 Due to the nature of the S&F mode during the feeder link’s intermittent unavailability, the following threats can manifest themselves:

 - When the UE and 3GPP network cannot mutually authenticate, such condition may cause availability issue.

-- Without the authentication, confidentiality, integrity, and anti-replay protection there will be no security protection of the communication between UE, on board satellite 3GPP systems and ground-based 3GPP systems.
+- Without authentication, confidentiality, integrity, and anti-replay protection there will be no security protection of the communication between UE, 3GPP system on board satellite, and ground-based 3GPP systems.

+For the uplink control plane data (e.g. NAS message) and user plane data (e.g. if integrity protection is not activated), the 3GPP systems on board the satellite are not able to verify its integrity.
+It is hard to detect whether the data is sent from a genuine UE or an attacker.
+All the uplink data needs to be stored during the feeder or ISL links’ period of unavailability.
+Hence, the storage capacity can be easily exhausted by spoofed data with the attack over the air.
+This issue is amplified by the inability to upgrade hardware (e.g., radios, memory) on board of satellite.
+As an example, in case of the incomplete AKA procedure, user-plane data or control-plane data from unauthorized UE, the storage resource of on board satellite 3GPP system may be exhausted, resulting in the denial of service (DoS) attack.

+NOTE: The risk of resource depletion of the 3GPP system is dependent on the agreed architecture solution direction of S&F KI in TR 23.700-29 [2].

 5.1.3 Potential security requirements